Sat, October 6, 2018 - Mint Members - Free

 Sun, October 7, 2018 - General Public - Purchase Your Ticket Now

 Not a Mint Member?
-Consider becoming a Mint Member and get early access to see the exhibition on Fri, Oct.
-5th and Sat, Oct.
+Consider becoming a Mint Member and get early access to see the exhibition on Sat, Oct.
 6th!

 This exhibition introduces visitors to a dynamic and diverse dress tradition and the increasingly interconnected fashion worlds that it inhabits: "popular" garments created by local seamstresses and tailors across the continent; international runway fashions designed by Africa’s newest generation of couturiers; and boundary-breaking, transnational and youth styles favored in Africa's urban centers.
 All feature the colorful, boldly designed, manufactured cotton textiles that have come to be known as "African-print cloth."
 The curatorial team includes Suzanne Gott, Kristyne Loughran, Betsy Quick, and Leslie Rabine.